eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/QAOA.rst

    qaoa/QAOAProblem
    qaoa/QAOABenchmark

-This modules facilitates the execution of The `Quantum Approximate Optimization Algorithm (QAOA) <https://arxiv.org/abs/1411.4028>`_  and related techniques called the `Quantum Alternating Operator Ansatz” <https://arxiv.org/abs/1709.03489>`_.
+This modules facilitates the execution of The `Quantum Approximate Optimization Algorithm (QAOA) <https://arxiv.org/abs/1411.4028>`_  and related techniques called the `Quantum Alternating Operator Ansatz <https://arxiv.org/abs/1709.03489>`_.

-The end goal in QAOA is to optimize the variational parameters $\gamma_p$ and $\beta_p$ in order to minimize the expectation value of the cost function with respect to the final state $∣\psi_p\rangle$.
+The end goal in QAOA is to optimize the variational parameters $\gamma_p$ and $\beta_p$ in order to minimize the expectation value of the cost function with respect to the final state $\ket{\psi_p}$.
 You can read more about the theoretical fundamentals behind QAOA in the tutorial :ref:`Theoretical Overview <TheoryQAOA>`.
 You can also find efficient implementations of this algorithm for :ref:`MaxCut <MaxCutQAOA>` and :ref:`MkCSQAOA` in an easy to read, insightful tutorials in which we describe the recipe to implement QAOA for other problem instances in a modular way, and independent of the encoding used.

-The central datastructure of the QAOA module is the :ref:`QAOAProblem` class.
+The central data structure of the QAOA module is the :ref:`QAOAProblem` class.

 :ref:`QAOAProblem`
 ------------------